dotCMS/core/HOTFIX_TRACKING.md

 95. https://github.com/dotCMS/core/issues/23889 : Design Template Permissions Tab Doesn't Load #23889
 96. https://github.com/dotCMS/core/issues/22532 : Relationships are not respecting changes to requiredness #22532
 97. https://github.com/dotCMS/core/issues/21652 : [WebP] : Image file using the WebP filter loads with white background in Safari #21652
+98. https://github.com/dotCMS/core/issues/21742 : 400 Bad requests (such as malformed URIs) do not make it past Tomcat and display a stacktrace in the browser #21742